 It is my pleasure the announce the arrival of the Armored Brigade, a real time tactics wargame set in the late Cold War period and developed by Juha Kellokoski and company.
-The Armored Brigade, as a tactical wargame strives to faithfully recreate the enviroment and the equipment used during that period, with special attention put to the diversity of nationalities present and the customizable nature of making gameplay scenarios.
+The Armored Brigade, as a tactical wargame strives to faithfully recreate the environment and the equipment used during that period, with special attention put to the diversity of nationalities present and the customizable nature of making gameplay scenarios.
 The main focus is realism and replayability.

 The custom engine of the game features dynamic time of day and variable visibility, wind and ground conditions that actually affect the ability of the ground and air units to operate and engage each other.
 In night conditions, visibility can be improved through some advanced units possessing night vision equipment or by illumination flares drop requests.
 The game also features all four seasons, with matching changes to the terrain and units.
 Thus, for example in Winter the various tanks utilize a fitting camouflage variant and infantry are more prone to fatigue while moving through difficult terrain.

 In addition, Armored Brigade has modelled in unit morale, individual level of experience of each unit plus fatigue effects and command delay.
 Devices such as the radios having a noticeable impact on the overall fluidity of giving and following orders of the present combat units.
-This gameplay mechanic is still being improved, with new changes being slowly implemented.